 You can more than likely expect the following:

-- Be prepared to release the buyers escrow money to them with any accumulated interest.
+- Be prepared to release the buyer’s escrow money to them with any accumulated interest.

-The buyer could easily drag you into court to force what is known as “specific performance” where you are not only forced to sell your home but also reimburse the buyer for any of their costs associated with this mess.
+The buyer could easily drag you into court to force what is known as “specific performance,” where you are forced to sell your home and reimburse the buyer for any of their costs associated with this mess.

-If you find yourself in this kind of situation a competent Real Estate attorney would be a must!
+If you find yourself in this situation, a competent Real Estate attorney would be a must!
 A Real Estate attorney would be able to negotiate the best possible settlement with the buyers or their lawyer.

-Other Real Estate articles:
+Other Real Estate Articles Worth Reading:

 Thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+I am passionate about real estate and love sharing my marketing expertise!